Our Commitment to Privacy.

-Contact information, including name, address, e-mail address, and telephone number.
-Purchaser information, including credit card number, contact information, and billing information.
-Demographic information, including age, preferences, gender, educational degrees, ethnic background, interests, and diabetes specific information.
-Technical information, including your IP address, browser type, domain names, access times, and referring website addresses.
-Consent to provide you with the content you request, as necessary for the performance of a contract.
-Necessary to provide you with the content you request.
-Legitimate purpose of providing tailored content to you.
-Legitimate purpose of authenticating subscribers and optimizing website performance.
+We collect various information from you, including contact information, purchaser information, demographic information, and technical information.
+Contact information: name, address, email, and telephone number.
+Purchaser information: credit card number, contact information, and billing information.
+Demographic information: age, preferences, gender, educational degrees, ethnic background, interests, and diabetes specific information.
+Technical information: your IP address, browser type, domain names, access times, and referring website addresses.
+We use this consent to provide you with the content you request, as necessary for the performance of a contract.
+It is necessary to provide you with the content you request.
+It has a legitimate purpose of providing tailored content to you and the legitimate purpose of authenticating subscribers and optimizing website performance.

 Retention of Personal Information

 We retain, indefinitely, all the personal information we gather about visitors or subscribers as necessary to fulfill our contract with you.
 We retain indefinitely certain anonymized information we gather about visitors or subscribers for the legitimate purpose of performing website analytics and providing use of our website to all visitors in an efficient, practical, and relevant way.
 If there is no legal basis or other requirement for keeping your data AND after there has been no activity from you for seventy-two (72) months, your data that is no longer required will be purged.